 The property has been altered to form its current internal layout and it is presumed all necessary documentation and permissions have been obtained.
-These include the relocation of the kitchen and the bathroom.
+These include the conversion from one house to two flats.

 Estimated re-instatement cost for insurance purposes